hey-red/ImageSharp.Heif/README.md

 ```

 # Top level images
+⚠️ Due to the ImageSharp [limitations](https://github.com/SixLabors/ImageSharp/discussions/1982#discussioncomment-2132564), decoding top level images with different sizes are not supported. ⚠️

 Note: libheif have some [limitations](https://github.com/strukturag/heif-gimp-plugin/issues/6)

 By default DecodingMode set to PrimaryImage, but if you want decode all top level images see example listed below: